AWS Certification Training Course

 Congratulations!
 You have successfully executed the Lambda Function.

-If you found this AWS Lambda Tutorial relevant, you can check out Edureka’s live and instructor-led course on AWS Architect Certification Training, co-created by industry practitioners.
+If you found this AWS Lambda Tutorial relevant, you can check out Edureka’s live and instructor-led course on AWS Training in Aurangabad co-created by industry practitioners.